spring-projects/spring-data-mongodb/README.md

 Getting Help
 ------------

-Read the main project [website](http://www.springsource.org/spring-data)) and the [User Guide](http://static.springsource.org/spring-data/datastore-keyvalue/snapshot-site/reference/html/) (A work in progress).

 At this point your best bet is to look at the Look at the [JavaDocs](http://static.springsource.org/spring-data/data-document/docs/1.0.0.BUILD-SNAPSHOT/spring-data-mongodb/apidocs/) for MongoDB integration and corresponding and source code.
 For more detailed questions, use the [forum](http://forum.springsource.org/forumdisplay.php?f=80).
 If you are new to Spring as well as to Spring Data, look for information about [Spring projects](http://www.springsource.org/projects).

+The [User Guide](http://static.springsource.org/spring-data/datastore-keyvalue/snapshot-site/reference/html/) (A work in progress).

 Quick Start
 -----------

-## Redis
+## MongoDB

 For those in a hurry: